fongfh/ExData_Plotting1/README.md

 in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).

-* We will only be using data from the dates 2007-02-01 and 2007-02-02.
+* We are using data from the dates 2007-02-01 and 2007-02-02.
 One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.

-* You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.
+* It useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.